 The pre-filing period generally is considered to be the period between the date of the organizational meeting (or such earlier time as the company and the managing underwriter reach an understanding with respect to the offering) and the public filing of the registration statement.
 During this period, all offers to sell, and all solicitations of offers to buy, the company's securities are prohibited.
 Companies should not disclose the name of any potential underwriter during this period.
 What constitutes an offer to sell or a solicitation of an offer to buy is largely subjective, and the SEC and the U.S. courts have taken a broad view of what constitutes an offer.
-In general, anything that may be viewed as designed to arouse public interest in the company or condition the market in anticipation of the offering may be deemed to constitute an offer.
-The SEC nonetheless has adopted "safe harbor" rules intended to clarify what will not constitute "gun jumping", including the regular release of factual business information and certain communications more than 30 days before public filing of the registration statement.
+In general, anything that may be viewed as designed to arouse public interest in the company or condition the market in anticipation of the offering may be deemed to clarify what will not constitute "gun jumping", including the regular release of factual business information and certain communications more than 30 days before public filing of the registration statement.
 See Appendix C: Publicity Restrictions in Securities Offerings: Safe Harbors and Permissible Offers for a summary of those rules.